-World axes determine the numeric values shown for the rotation and translation, as well as the direction of the axes shown in the editor area.
+World axes determine the numeric values shown for rotation, translation, and scale, as well as the direction of the axes shown in the viewport.
 This gives more control over how items are transformed.

-How the active axes affects each transform tool is explained below.
+How the chosen axes affects each transform tool is explained below.

 The pivot point for rotating a bone is always the bone's origin.